SDPTeam15/PolyEvents/summaries/sprint1.md

 Next time, I will split the functionalities in more branches so that the PR can be easily reviewed and merged earlier during the week so that others can use my code (or at least its interface) if needed.

 ## Florian (Scrum Master)

+I implemented a RecyclerView and its adapter to show a scrollable list of activities under the list section.
+I also implemented an (android) Activity showing the activity information.

+The estimated time for the task was not enough.
+I did not take the tests part into account and spent a lot of time searching for documentation and solutions to test my code.

+Next time, I'll manage my time to take tests into account.

 ## Mathieu